deepcausality-rs/fluvio-examples/README.md

 The data importer generates symbol id's on the fly to map symbol names to symbol id, which means when you import data, **_your symbol mapping most likely will differ from the example code_**.

-For example, when xbteur maps to 202 in the examples, you will almost certainly see a different number on your system after the data import.
+For example, when XBTEUR maps to 202 in the examples, you will almost certainly see a different number on your system after the data import.

 ## 🔥 Analyze data with SQL